 Seven books.
 Seven horcruxes.
 Seven Defense Against the Dark Arts teachers.
 It’s an important and recurring theme in the series.
 I was tempted to rank the series #7 on my Top 100 Everything for that reason alone.
 (Plus, you know I love the number seven.)

-In that spirit, here is my story in seven parts of loving the Harry Potter series, and something I found to love about the series every step along the way.
+In that spirit, here is my Harry Potter story in seven parts, and something I found to love about the series every step along the way.

 When I was eleven years old, I loved stories — video games, TV shows, action figure battles in our basement — but I wasn’t much of a casual reader.
 I’d read a few Avi books a year, and whatever was assigned for school, but that was it.